-Interconnection Customer has applied to interconnect the Project to IPC's transmission system for an injection of 20 MW at a single POI at the 13.8kV in the project to IPC's transmission system in the project of IPC's Hunt Station.
+Interconnection Customer has applied to interconnect the Project to IPC's transmission system for an injection of 20 MW at a single POI at the 13.8kV in the yard of IPC's Hunt Station.

 If a senior-queued Interconnection Request that is responsible for constructing Network Upgrades should withdraw from the queue or otherwise be terminated, junior-queued Interconnection Requests in the electrically relevant area may be restudied and assigned additional Network Upgrades identified as necessary to facilitate their interconnection.